Certain beard styles have always drawn more attention than others in terms of the uniqueness and confidence they inspire.

 Amish Plus Waxed Mustache

-Another Amish facial hair that you can sport together with a mustache is the Amish plus waxed mustache.
-All it takes is to grow an Amish beard with a mustache that you have to wax into a stylish handlebar.
-It is perfect in case you need to attend an occasion and you prefer a well-groomed look for it.
+Another Amish facial hair you can sport together with a mustache is the Amish plus waxed.
+All it takes is to grow an Amish beard with a mustache that you must wax into a stylish handlebar.
+It is perfect if you must attend an occasion and prefer a well-groomed look.

 This style resembles the traditional Amish and the Lincoln style.
 Make sure to grow a full beard without overly grooming it.
 This style also lacks the mustache, which is the trademark of the Amish beard.